hashicorp/nomad/website/source/docs/job-specification/job.html.md

 - `all_at_once` `(bool: false)` - Controls if the entire set of tasks in the job must be placed atomically or if they can be scheduled incrementally.
 This should only be used for special circumstances.

+- `all_at_once` `(bool: false)` - Controls whether the scheduler can make partial placements if optimistic scheduling resulted in an oversubscribed node.
+This does not control whether all allocations for the job, where all would be the desired count for each task group, must be placed atomically.
+  This should only be used for special circumstances.

 - `constraint` <code>([Constraint][constraint]: nil)</code> -
   This can be provided multiple times to define additional constraints.
 See the